Brent1717/Resume-AI-Builder/README.md

 NEXT_PUBLIC_CLERK_SIGN_IN_URL=/sign-in
 NEXT_PUBLIC_CLERK_SIGN_UP_URL=/sign-up

-MONGODB_URL=

-GEMINI_API_KEY=

 BASE_URL=localhost:3000
 ```

 Replace the placeholder values with your actual credentials.
 You can obtain these credentials by signing up for the corresponding websites on [Clerk](https://clerk.com/), [MongoDB](https://mongodb.com/) and [Google AI Studio](https://aistudio.google.com/app/apikey).

 ### Running the Project